Final report for GNC20-310

 These results concur with our expectation that DEA would increase during the experiment as cover crop residues decomposed following termination.
 The initial time point at cover crop termination is a close representation of living cover effects on denitrifying microbial activity.
 BRF had lower soil organic matter then St Paul, which could account for non-significant treatment differences if carbon availability was a limiting factor for microbial growth.
 As expected in St Paul, the weed-free treatment exhibited lower DEA than the pea/oat mixture, which had the highest DEA.
 Notably, the legume-only treatment, crimson clover, did not have higher DEA than any of the other legume or non-legume treatments.
 These results suggest that crimson clover may be a promising summer cover crop to fill both nitrogen fertility and retention goals.
 Crimson clover contributes organic nitrogen to the soil via biological nitrogen fixation, but does not appear to stimulate denitrifying enzyme activity that would lead to N loss during residue decomposition.

-Nitrification potential (NP) results were very similar to DEA results.
-The end product of the nitrification pathway, NO3-, is also the starting substrate for the denitrification pathway.
+Trends in nitrification potential (NP) over the course of cover crop decomposition were similar to the DEA results.
+This was expected, given that the end product of the nitrification pathway, NO3-, is also the starting substrate for the denitrification pathway.
 Because there is facilitation of nitrogen products between nitrifying and denitrifying microorganisms, we expected NP and DEA results to be highly similar.
-At both BRF and StP, there was a strong and significant correlation between nitrification and denitrification enzyme activity across all timepoints (Fig 2).
+At both BRF and StP, there was a strong correlation between nitrification and denitrification enzyme activity across all timepoints (Fig 2A).
+As with DEA, the relationship between soil moisture and NP was stronger at StP than at BRF.

-As cover crop and weed residues decomposed during the summer broccoli cash crop, we observed significant and linear increases in average NP for all treatments in BRF (Fig 3).
-In St Paul, NP did not increase linearly over the season.
-The highest rates of NP occurred 30 days after cover crop termination, while the lowest rates of NP occurred at the last time point, 60 days after termination.
+As cover crop and weed residues decomposed during the summer broccoli cash crop, we observed significant increases in average NP for all treatments in BRF (Fig 3).
+The highest rates of NP occurred 30 days after cover crop termination, while the lowest rates of NP occurred at the last time point, 60 days after termination in both years.
 Even while NP and DEA are correlated due to the metabolic interdependence of the microorganisms involved, the differential effect of season on NP compared to DEA suggests that the nitrifying community responds differently to environmental factors.
+In particular, nitrification processes seem to be more plant-driven than denitrification.
+However, DEA values were greater on average than NP values, indicating that gaseous soil emissions likely account for a larger share of N loss in these organic vegetable systems than nitrification.
 Nitrification is an aerobic process, so we would expect NP to exhibit a smaller response to increases in soil moisture as compared to DEA.
 Ongoing analysis involving our soil moisture and temperature probes will help to clarify specific environmental drivers on NP.
 In StP, the highest rates of NP (time point 2/ 60 days post-termination) coincided with an active period of broccoli growth.
 This implies that all cover crop treatments performed equally well in this location in supplying N during a critical period of cash crop growth.

 Educational & Outreach Activities